PyConPL/Book/2015/presentations/Expert system in Python in 5 minutes/text.md

 # Expert system in Python in 5 minutes by Hubert Piotrowski

-As all we know Python is known for many of its features, felxibility, scalibility and simplicity for sure.
+As all we know Python is known for many of its features, flexibility, scalability and simplicity for sure.
 What is actually the most powerful feature of Python language to me?
-We can write Python extension modules which comunicate with another languages.
+We can write Python extension modules which communicate with other languages.

 The example of such an extension which I am going to briefly describe here is pyCLIPS, which is a wrapper for CLIPS (C Language Integrated Production System) "language".
 It is framework written in such a way that its user interface closely resembles that of the programming language **Lisp**.